JMMC-OpenDev/aspro-doc/aspro-doc-print.md

 #### Configuration(s)
-This panel let you choose one or more base line configurations in the configuration list which contains only available base lines for the selected instrument (and period for VLTI or CHARA).
+This panel let you choose one or more base line configurations in the configuration list which contains only available baselines for the selected instrument (and period for VLTI or CHARA).

 To select several configurations, use the `Control` key or `Command` key (mac) before clicking on one configuration.